protimroy/crosslingual-test-time-scaling/README.md

 ### quick eval on 5 MGSM samples
 cd ..
-bash crosslingual_mgsm/eval_scripts/quick_eval_s1.sh
+bash experiments/crosslingual_mgsm/eval_scripts/quick_eval_s1.sh
 ```

 Note that we used the modified [lm_eval_harness](https://github.com/EleutherAI/lm-evaluation-harness) from [s1 repository](https://github.com/simplescaling/s1/).
 We further modify it for supporting our experimental setup.

 ### Structure
+Our experimental codes are in the `experiments/` folder.
 We structure our repository according to the paper sections for easier reproducibility of our findings.
 We also provide the output generation artifacts.

 - `crosslingual_mgsm`: Crosslingual test-time scaling experiments (Section 4)
 - `language_mixing`: Language-mixing experiments (Section 5)